vivekreddy764/Assignment2-Kusukuntla/README.md

 1. Very first and most thing to have is a **Valid Passport**.
 ---
-2. We have both ways to start the process either by yourself or by contacting a travel agent.
+2. We have both ways to start the process.
+    1. By yourself
+    2. By Travel Agent
 ---
 3. To avoide problems i suggest to gor for travel agents.
 Usually travel agents make the process haselfree.
 ---